cipherstash/protectphp-ffi/README.md

 ### Searchable Encryption

 Create search terms that enable querying encrypted data without decryption using the `createSearchTerms()` method.
-This method accepts a client pointer and a JSON array of objects, where each object specifies the `plaintext`, `column`, and `table` for generating search terms:
+This method accepts a client pointer and a JSON array of objects, where each object specifies the `plaintext`, `column`, `table`, and optional `context` for generating search terms:

 ```php
 use CipherStash\Protect\FFI\Client;